nicolemichaud03/Disaster_Tweets_NLP_Predictions/README.md

 With these tuned hyperparameters, the stemmed model performed very slightly better, but was still the best model so far with an F1 score of 80.23% and an accuracy score of 80.83%

-This model gave 943 True Positives, 597 True Negatives, 148 False Negatives, and 216 False Positives.
-In this case, it would be better to have a false positive than a false negative, so this is good.
+This model gave 943 True Negatives, 597 True Positives, 148 False Positives, and 216 False Negatives.
+In this case, both false positives and false negatives can be costly.

 ### Fitting best model on test data and generating predictions
 Before creating predictions on the sample submission file, I wanted to try it on the test_df to make sure it works.